heroku/node-heroku-client/docs/accountFeature.md

 ### `created_at`

-*when account feature was created.*
+*when account feature was created*

 Example | Serialized? | Type
 --- | --- | ---